nateleavitt/infusionsoft/README.md

 **update notes**

+* v1.1.8 - Added a default user-agent in the headers.
+Also, give the ability to set your own user-agent in the config block.
 * v1.1.5 - Added a custom logger option.
 This will allow you to track all api calls/results in a separate log file.
 Defaults to $stdout if none is specified.
 To add logger specify `api_logger` in your [config block](#setup--configuration).

 ## <a name="installation">Installation</a>